The Antique Jewellery Company

 Art Nouveau Jewellery (1890–1915)

-Inspired by Rene Jules Lalique in France and other jewellers in America, Art Nouveau jewellery features natural designs such as flowers and butterflies.
+Inspired by René Lalique in France and other jewellers in America, Art Nouveau jewellery features natural, flowing designs such as flowers, butterflies and dragonflies.

 View our Art Nouveau Jewellery →